Popular Music: Voice

 At least two Leaving Certificate subjects at Grade C3 minimum (Higher Level), together with a further four subjects at Grade D3 (Ordinary or Higher Level).
 The six subjects must include either English or Irish.
 There is no specific Mathematics requirement.
 Grade B2 or higher in Foundation Level Mathematics is recognised as one of the subjects for entry.

 Please note the CAO closing date is 1st February, late application will not be accepted.

 CIT uses the Garda Central Vetting Unit (GCVU) to help assess the suitability of all applicants on this programme.
 It is important to note that participation in or completion of this programme may be affected by subsequent disclosure/discovery.

-All applicants must sit the CSM’s BA in Popular Music Degree Course Entrance Test (provisional dates: 17th - 18th April 2015.
+All applicants must sit the CSM’s BA in Popular Music Degree Course Entrance Test (provisional dates: Thursday to Saturday, 14th - 16 April 2016).